-Where the issue demands a more formal approach than verbal advice, written guidance clearly identifying the infringement involved and giving advice on how to put it right and a deadline by which to do it will be provided.
-Failure to comply with written warnings or advice could result in more serious enforcement action being taken.
+Where the issue demands a more formal approach than verbal advice, written guidance clearly identifying the infringement involved and advising on how to put it right along with a deadline by which to do it, will be provided.
+Failure to comply with written warnings or advice may result in more serious enforcement action being taken.
 The circumstances of each case and the implications of infringements will be taken into account.